spiral/docs/docs/en/queue/roadrunner.md

-# Queue and Jobs — RoadRunner integration
+# Queue — RoadRunner integration

 Roadrunner queues provide a unified queueing API across a variety of different queue backends.
 You can read full information about supported pipelines on the [official site](https://roadrunner.dev/docs/plugins-jobs).